timdeschryver/timdeschryver.dev/content/blog/creating-a-new-csharp-api-validate-incoming-requests/index.md

 }
 ```

-### Registering MediatR and FluentValidation
+### Registering MediatR and FluentValidation into the application

-Now that we have our validation pipeline behavior and we've also created a validator, we can register them to the DI container.
+Now that we have our validation pipeline behavior, and we've also created a validator, we can register them to the DI container.

 ```cs{5-14}:Program.cs
 public void ConfigureServices(IServiceCollection services)